mediagestalt/personal-pinterest/README.md

 I created this project because I worry about the reliability of cloud based services these days, and Pinterest especially has a little too much sponsored content for my liking.

-This tutorial will introduce you to:
+This tutorial will introduce you to the following coding skills:

 - a tool called [Pinback](http://www.pinback.it/) that will download your Pinterest notebooks to individual `html` files.
 - a simple web-scraping [Python script](personal-pinterest.ipynb) that downloads your Pinterest images to your computer.